 Cost factors we review before quoting

-- • System age and condition
+- • Age and condition of existing equipment

 - • Complexity of access (rooftop vs. closet)

-- • Efficiency rating (SEER2) of new equipment
+- • Efficiency rating of new equipment

 Useful next steps